andijakl/nrgkick-homeassistant/nrgkick.markdown

 - Temperatures (availability depends on the connected attachment).
 - Network details, such as IP address and Wi-Fi signal strength.

-Some sensors are only available on NRGkick Gen2 SIM models (cellular and GPS).
+Some sensors are only available on NRGkick SIM models (cellular and GPS).
 These entities are disabled by default and can be enabled in the entity settings.

+The integration also provides binary sensors for common on/off states, such as whether charging is active.

 ### Controls